 RHPs are given in installments, in accordance with 42 U.S.C.
 3537c.
-Tenant will have their moving expenses paid on their behalf and receive a payment equal to 3 monthly RHP payments paid up front.
-The second payment equal to the remaining 39 monthly RHP installments will be paid to the tenant upon completion of their move.
-URA payments may be issued by SCOR as ACH payments or by check.
-A tenant's Case Manager will assist the tenant in setting up a SCIES Vendor account for ACH payments and assist with the completion of the URA payment claims forms as necessary and desired by the tenant.
+Tenant will have their moving expenses paid on their behalf and receive a payment equal to 3 monthly RHP payments upon SCOR confirming the home is decent, safe and sanitary and lease is secured.
+The second payment equal to the remaining 39 monthly RHP installments will be paid to the tenant at the beginning of the four month lease period.
+URA payments will be issued through the South Carolina Enterprise Information System (SCEIS).
+A tenant's Case Manager will assist the tenant in setting up a SCEIS Vendor account for payments and assist with the completion of the URA payment claims forms as necessary and desired by the tenant.

-If the tenant agrees to accept the HLR offer, the payment will be paid in two installments in the same manner as a Replacement Housing Payment (RHP).
+If the tenant agrees to accept the HLR offer, the payment will be paid in installments in the same manner as a Replacement Housing Payment (RHP).
 Tenant will have their moving expenses paid on their behalf and receive a payment equal to 3 monthly HLR payments paid up front.
 The second payment equal to the remaining 39 monthly HLR installments will be paid to the tenant upon completion of their move.
 The assistance payments contained within the HLR will be triggered to start when the tenant voluntarily moves from their dwelling.